Our experts are here to help

 Following these best practices ensures your CCTV system effectively monitors your property.
 Remember, positioning your CCTV cameras strategically is key.
 Consider factors like blind spots and high-traffic areas to maximise video surveillance coverage.
 For added flexibility, wireless cameras are a great option, allowing you to easily adjust camera positions if needed.

-Modern CCTV systems also offer a range of storage solutions.
-Cloud storage is a popular option, as it allows you to access your CCTV footage from anywhere with an internet connection.
-This makes them ideal for businesses with multiple locations or those who want to ensure their footage is secure even in the event of a break-in.
+Today’s CCTV systems offer various storage solutions, with cloud storage being particularly popular.
+It provides access to your footage from anywhere with an internet connection, making it ideal for businesses with multiple sites or for those who want to ensure their footage remains secure, even in the event of a break-in.

 A well-designed CCTV system is like an extra set of eyes on your property, providing peace of mind and valuable evidence in case of an incident.
 To ensure your security system is working hard to keep you safe, consider your specific needs.
 Enersol Electrical has extensive experience creating customised security solutions.
 We can help you maximise your CCTV coverage by strategically positioning cameras throughout your property, including both indoor cameras and outdoor options.